Use a pipeline as a high-level helper from transformers import pipeline pipe = pipeline("automatic-speech-recognition", model="mohdali1/whisper-small-balti")# Load model directly from transformers import AutoProcessor, AutoModelForSpeechSeq2Seq processor = AutoProcessor.from_pretrained("mohdali1/whi

 - License: Apache 2.0

-- Finetuned from model: openai/whisper-small
+- Base model: openai/whisper-small

 Model Sources

-- Repository: github.com/mohdali-dev/baltivoice-asr
+- Repository: github.com/mohdali-dev/BaltiVoice-ASR

 - Demo: HuggingFace Spaces

-How to Get Started with the Model
+How to Get Started

 Installation